The-OpenROAD-Project/OpenROAD-flow-scripts/README.md

 If you like the tools, please give us a star on our GitHub repos!

 ## License
-The OpenROAD-flow repository (build and run scripts) has a BSD 3-Clause License.
+The OpenROAD-flow-scripts repository (build and run scripts) has a BSD 3-Clause License.
 The flow relies on several tools, platforms and designs that each have their own
 licenses:
-- Find the tool license at: `OpenROAD-flow/tools/{tool}/` or `OpenROAD-flow/tools/OpenROAD/src/{tool}/`
+- Find the tool license at: `OpenROAD-flow-scripts/tools/{tool}/` or `OpenROAD-flow-scripts/tools/OpenROAD/src/{tool}/`
-- Find the platform license at: `OpenROAD-flow/flow/platforms/{platform}/`
+- Find the platform license at: `OpenROAD-flow-scripts/flow/platforms/{platform}/`
-- Find the design license at: `OpenROAD-flow/flow/designs/src/{design}/`
+- Find the design license at: `OpenROAD-flow-scripts/flow/designs/src/{design}/`